nojhan/colout/README.md

 * Color each word in the head of auth.log with a rainbow color map, starting a new colormap at each new line (the beginning of the command is just bash magic to repeat the string "(\\w+)\\W+":
   `L=$(seq 10) ; P=${L//??/(\\w+)\\W+} ; head /var/log/auth.log | colout -g "^${P}(.*)$" rainbow`

-* Color each line of a file with a different color among a 256 color gradient from cyan to green:
-  `head /var/log/auth.log | colout -c "^.*$" 39,38,37,36,35,34`

 * Color source code in 8 colors mode, without seeing comments:
   `cat colout.py | grep -v "#" | colout -s python`